-We will survive together, or we will all perish!
+We'll survive together, or we'll all perish!

 Brice Clotaire Oligui Nguema